Kermode and Mayo's Film Review

-On 11 March 2022, Simon Mayo announced that the program would end its run on BBC Radio 5 Live, with the final show being broadcast on 1 April 2022.
-Following the final show, the duo announced on social media that the format would continue on a new twice weekly podcast, Kermode and Mayo's Take.
+On 11 March 2022, Simon Mayo announced that the programme would end its run on BBC Radio 5 Live, with the final show being broadcast on 1 April 2022.
+Following the final show, the duo announced on social media that the format would continue on a new twice weekly podcast with Sony Music, Kermode and Mayo's Take.

 History

 Kermode and Mayo first appeared together on BBC Radio 1 in the 1990s.
 The full programme started on Radio 5 Live in 2001, as a "short review segment" on the Friday episode of Mayo's weekday afternoon show.
-Upon reuniting on Radio 5 Live, their relationship continued just as it had on Radio 1, with Kermode recalling his first words may have been 'And another thing...'.
+Upon reuniting on Radio 5 Live, their relationship continued just as it had on Radio 1, with Kermode recalling his first words may have been "another thing".

 In 2005, a podcast version of Kermode and Mayo's programme was made available.
 According to Brett Spencer, who worked for Radio 5 Live at the time, it was downloaded 42 times in the first week.

 In 2009 the show received a Sony Radio Academy Award.

 When Mayo started presenting BBC Radio 2's weekday drivetime programme, the movie reviews were kept on 5 Live, and expanded to two hours to become a show in its own right from 14:00 every Friday.
 In June 2011, it was announced that BBC had signed a two-year agreement for the programme to be produced by Somethin' Else Sound Directions; the company was selected following a competitive process that also included pitches from Hidden Flack, the talent management and production company whose clients include Kermode and Nigel Floyd The change after ten years was part of an effort by the BBC to have more of its radio shows produced from outside production companies.
 The change became effective 7 October 2011; as of that date Simon Poole was the show's producer, Robin Bulloch was its editor, and Rowan Woods was the guest booker.
 As of July 2019, Simon Poole was the show's editor.
 Somethin' Else announced its intention to "'build the profile of the Kermode and Mayo brand online' with more podcast downloads and a 'new digital strategy'."

 As of March 2014, the programme had an average audience of 585,000 listeners, with a further 241,000 people listening to the podcast and 230,000 watching the programme's YouTube channel.

 For the month of August 2014 the podcast was downloaded 1.6 million times, a monthly BBC Radio milestone exceeded only by The Archers.
 As of October 2014 the show was fourth on the BBC list of most-downloaded shows of the past decade, with 50.6 million.